-- 8.133 It is equally important that the Council plans for employment issues as well as for new housing.
-This section addresses the strategic issues associated with the Regional Spatial Strategy requirement to provide for an additional 30,000 jobs between Ipswich Borough, Babergh and Suffolk Coastal between the years 2001 and 2021. - 8.134 It is divided into the following two Policies:

-Policy CS13: Planning for Jobs Growth
+- 8.138 It is equally important that the Council plans for employment issues as well as for new housing.
+This section addresses the strategic issues INSERTED: for jobs growth within the Ipswich Policy Area to 2031 DELETED: associated with the Regional Spatial Strategy requirement to provide for an additional 30,000 jobs between Ipswich Borough, Babergh and Suffolk Coastal between the years 2001 and 2021. - 8.139 It is divided into the following two Policies: - Policy CS13: Planning for Jobs Growth